What is an abdominal or pelvic adhesion?

-If you’re seen by your GP, they may refer you to a surgeon who specialises in laparoscopic (keyhole) gastrointestinal surgery.
 If you’re having fertility problems, your GP will refer you to a gynaecologist (a doctor who specialises in women’s reproductive health).
+For more information about this, see our information on Female infertility.

-If your doctor suspects an adhesion is obstructing your bowel, he or she may:
+If your doctor thinks an adhesion is obstructing your bowel, they may:

-- examine your tummy to check for tenderness
+- examine your tummy to check if it’s tender

 - take your temperature